Beagle

 How much exercise does a Beagle need?

-They require at least an hour of vigorous activity daily to prevent boredom and obesity.
+As a high-energy scent hound, they require at least 60 minutes of vigorous daily activity to prevent boredom and destructive behaviors.

 View Official FCI Standard